 A recent study polling responses from potential and current EV drivers across Europe shows that concerns about the capabilities of public charging infrastructure are one of the leading barriers to EV adoption.

-Though the terms discussed apply across the whole charging market, including both AC and DC charging solutions, this article will focus on them in the context of the rapidly evolving DC ultra-rapid charging market.
+Though the terms discussed apply across the whole charging market, including both AC and DC charging solutions, this article will focus on them in the context of the rapidly evolving DC fast-charging market.

 Charge Point Operators (CPOs)

 What does CPO mean?